rotki/rotki/docs/contribute.rst

 As an example look above.
 The key should be unique as it's the unique identifier for each asset.
 Then the possible keys are:

 - ``coingecko``: The CoinGecko identifier for the asset.
 It's used to pull CoinGecko logo and prices.
 If not supported by CoinGecko it should be an empty string.
-To see how to get the CoinGecko identifier go to :ref:`get CoinGecko asset identifier <get_cryptocompare_asset_identifier>`.
+To see how to get the CoinGecko identifier go to :ref:`get CoinGecko asset identifier <get_coingecko_asset_identifier>`.
 - ``cryptocompare``: The CryptoCompare identifier for the asset.
 It's used to pull historical prices.
 This is an optional entry.
 If missing, the identifier is considered the same as as the asset key.
 If not supported by CryptoCompare it should be an empty string.
 To see how to get the CryptoCompare identifier go to :ref:`get CryptoCompare asset identifier <get_cryptocompare_asset_identifier>`.
 - ``ethereum_address``: If this is an ethereum token give the checksummed ethereum address here.
+See :ref:`here <helpful_asset_commands>` for help on deriving the checksummed address.
-- ``ethereum_token_decimal``: If this is an ethereum token give the ERC20 decimals here (see `helpful commands here<helpful commands>`).
+- ``ethereum_token_decimal``: If this is an ethereum token give the ERC20 decimals here.
 - ``name``: Give the name of the asset here.
 - ``started``: The UNIX timestamp (in seconds) where data for the assets should first be available.
 Use the appropriate blockchain explorer for getting the date of the token deployment or the launch of the chain.
 In case of a leveraged token (e.g. "BCHDOWN") either use the date when CryptoCompare/CoinGecko started to track it or when the exchange opened its trade.
 Please, in case of `converting a date to a UNIX timestamp <https://www.epochconverter.com/>`__ make sure the date is in UTC/GMT.
 - ``symbol``: The token symbol.
 Does not need to be unique (identifier should be).